College President: Six Ways Students Can Get the Most Out of College

 Relationships make or break a college experience.
 Students who find faculty mentors will get the most from college.
 Encourage your student to introduce themselves to every one of their faculty members during the first week of classes.
 Go to their office hours.

 And, of course, get to know their peers.
 As they develop friends, make sure they get to know a wide range of people.
-While students often hang out with people with similar backgrounds and interests, it is important to develop a wider circle of friends.
+While students often spend time with people with similar backgrounds and interests, it is important to develop a wider circle of friends.

 3. Embrace the stumbles and ask for help early and often